What is the Community Taxon?

 A Research Grade observation must have (among other criteria) a Community Taxon.
 If an observation has only one identification, it won’t have a community taxon.
 All observations with at least one identification will also have an Observation Taxon.
 The Observation Taxon is the taxon iNaturalist uses when sharing observations with data partners, linking observations of the same taxon on the site, updating your life list, etc. In most cases the Observation Taxon will eventually be set to the Community Taxon, but sometimes they will differ, especially before the community has settled on an identification.
 For example, if you think it's a snake (suborder Serpentes) and I think it’s a kingsnake (genus Lampropeltis) the observation taxon will be at kingsnake (supported by my identification only) but the Community Taxon will be at Serpentes (supported by at least two identifications).

-If for some reason you don't agree with the community taxon, you can reject it on your own observations, which means that Observation Taxon will never be set to the Community Taxon (rather your own ID).
-It also means your observation can only become research grade when the community agrees with you.
-If you don't like the whole idea of community taxa, you can opt out of them entirely by editing your settings.
+If for some reason you don't agree with the Community Taxon, you can reject it on your own observations, which means that Observation Taxon will never be set to the Community Taxon and will always match your own ID.
+It also means your observation can only become Research Grade when the community agrees with you.
+If you don't like the whole idea of the Community Taxon, you can opt out of it entirely by editing your settings.

 The Algorithm